Recovery efforts are focused on power restoration in Florida communities as sweltering heat moves in after Hurricane Idalia – KION546

 Deanne Criswell, the head of the Federal Emergency Management Agency, said Thursday the biggest concern currently is power restoration, noting that mutual aid resources have been deployed and the US Army Corps of Engineers is on standby to assist.

-Making matters even more challenging is that rain and humidity after Idalia barreled through caused temperatures to feel like they were well above 100 degrees Thursday.
+Making matters even more challenging is that the rain and humidity that arrived after Idalia barreled through caused temperatures to feel like they were well above 100 degrees Thursday.

 The destruction Idalia left behind in Florida was not as severe as it could have been.
 Still, the ferocious storm flooded thousands of homes while ripping off roofs and dumping waist-deep water amounts onto many roads.
 As it weakened to a tropical storm, it also lashed the Carolinas with intense flooding and whipped up fierce winds in southern Georgia.